Addiction Recovery Options For Those Affected By Paralysis

 People with physical disabilities, including paralysis, are at an increased risk for misusing drugs and alcohol.
 Treatment for substance use disorders among people with paralysis may involve detox, inpatient rehab, behavioral therapy, and pain management.

-Drug and alcohol addiction is a chronic, but treatable condition that affects millions of individuals and families in the United States—including people with paralysis.
+Drug and alcohol addiction is a chronic, but treatable condition that affects millions of individuals and families in the United States, including people with paralysis.

 Multiple research studies show that people with physical disabilities that cause paralysis are more likely than the general population to develop a substance use problem.
+Research shows that people with disabilities are two to four times more likely to develop a substance use disorder compared to the general population.
+Those with spinal cord and traumatic brain injuries, in particular, are at a significantly higher risk of developing substance use disorders compared to the general population.

 How Substance Use Treatment Could Help People Affected By Paralysis

 Millions of people in the United States could benefit from substance use treatment, according to the Substance Abuse and Mental Health Services Administration.
+Yet only a small percentage actually receive treatment in any given year.
+People with physical disabilities, including those that cause paralysis, are even less likely than the general population to receive adequate, accessible addiction treatment.

 What Is The Scope Of Paralysis?

-Nearly one in five Americans—or about 60 million people—live with some form of paralysis.
+Nearly one in five Americans, or about 60 million people, live with some form of paralysis.

 Paralysis can be temporary or permanent.
-It can be localized to one area of the body—such as the hands, feet, or face—or generalized, where multiple areas might be affected.
+It can be localized to one area of the body such as the hands, feet, or face, or generalized, where multiple areas might be affected.

 Generalized paralysis can be classified as: